 - 2 wicks with a metal base

-- 3/8 tsp dried rosemary per candle (optional)
+- 3/8 tsp dried rosemary per candle (or skip this!)

-- 3/8 tsp dried lavender per candle (optional)
+- 3/8 tsp dried lavender per candle (or skip this!)

 - 2 jars glass or metal